"The truth about rage is that it only dissolves when it is really heard and understood, without reservation." - Carl Rogers

 14. AFTER he's calmed down, you can talk.
 Resist the urge to lecture.
 Tell a story to help him put this big wave of emotion in context.

 he just wants to change the subject, let him.
-You can circle back to bring closure later in the day or at bedtime, while you're snuggling.
-But most
+You can circle back to bring closure later in the day, while you're snuggling.
+But most young children

-young children WANT to hear the story of how they got mad and cried, as long as it's a story, not a lecture.
-It helps them understand themselves, and
+WANT to hear the story of how they got mad and cried, as long as it's a story, not a lecture.
+It helps them understand themselves, and makes them feel

-that made her feel like it was an emergency, so she had to break the rule about being kind.
-By helping her with the emotions, you're making a repeat
+that made her feel like it was an emergency, so that she had to break the rule about being kind.
+By helping her with the emotions, you're making a

 Wait until after the emotional closure, when you're re-connected, and then keep it simple.
 Recognize that part of her wants to make a better choice next

-time, and align with that part.
+time, and align with that part of her.
 No shame or blame at all.
 Be sure to give her a chance to practice a better solution to her problem.

 "When we get really angry, like you were angry at your sister, we forget how much we love the other person.
 They look like they're our enemy.
 Right?
 You were so very mad at her.
 We all get mad like that and when we are very mad, we feel like hitting.
 But if we do, later we're sorry that we hurt someone.
 We wish we could have used our words.
+I understand why you were so angry.
+Angry is okay but hitting is never okay.
+We can always tell the other person what we feel and what we need, without attacking them.
 I wonder what else you could you have said or done, instead of hitting?"

 Accepting emotions like this is the beginning of resilience.
 Gradually, your child will internalize the ability to weather disappointment, and learn that he

-can't always get what he wants, but he can always get something better -- someone who loves and accepts all of him, including the yucky parts like
+can't always get what he wants, but he has something better -- someone who loves and accepts all of him, including the yucky parts like disappointment

-disappointment and anger.
+and anger.
 He'll have learned that emotions aren't dangerous -- they can be tolerated without acting on them, and they pass.
-Gradually,
+Gradually, he'll learn

 You'll have taught him how to manage his emotions.
 And you'll have strengthened, rather than eroded, your bond with him.
 All by taking a deep breath and